benjojo/gophervista/blog/blog.md

 ![A blue screen of death](bsod.png)

 This is good!
 I can search for `exception 05 has occurred at 0028:C2920074` !
 Right?
-As it happens, there is very little infomation about this kind of crash on the internet (it may have existed at somepoint in the past, but since been removed, afterall, the OS is 20 years old), however the one infomation I could gather from searching is that it was VFAT driver related, suspecting a bad combo between high IO load and QEMU's [INT_13](https://en.wikipedia.org/wiki/INT_13H) implementation, I went to the only other file system/data input system avalible, CD/DVD ROM!
+As it happens, there is very little information about this kind of crash on the internet (it may have existed at some point in the past, but since been removed, after all, the OS is 20 years old), however the one information I could gather from searching is that it was VFAT driver related, suspecting a bad combo between high IO load and QEMU's [INT_13](https://en.wikipedia.org/wiki/INT_13H) implementation, I went to the only other file system/data input system available, CD/DVD ROM!

 After doing a small 500MB test ( a test that FAT32 could not pass ) we had a small index!

 ![The test index built](index-built.png)

-At this point we had to scale up the solution to the 300k / 4 GB of files, I discovered that Windows 98 does support DVD's however only shows in the UI that the drive is 2GB, even if the drive itself is much larger than that, any how, that turned out to not matter as all content was accessable on the drive and a inital index was (slowly) built.
+At this point we had to scale up the solution to the 300k / 4 GB of files, I discovered that Windows 98 does support DVD's however only shows in the UI that the drive is 2GB, even if the drive itself is much larger than that, any how, that turned out to not matter as all content was accessible on the drive and a initial index was (slowly) built.

 ## Sanitise the index interface

-The only problem with using a 20 year old indexer, is that it's likely a **very** bad idea to expose directly to the internet, The other issue is that most of the pages the interface serves referaces local ( as in, file:// ) assets, meaning that a simple reverse proxy would not work.
+The only problem with using a 20 year old indexer, is that it's likely a **very** bad idea to expose directly to the internet, The other issue is that most of the pages the interface serves references local ( as in, file:// ) assets, meaning that a simple reverse proxy would not work.

 In addition, local paths are not very useful to people searching, For this `alta-sanitise` was written to provide a sane front end to it, while still keeping the windows 98 AltaVista index as it's backend